10 Things People Outside of the U.S. Can't Believe About Thanksgiving

 If you grew up with it, you know there's nothing like it: A crisp layer of lightly browned mini marshmallows that give way to heaps of gooey sweet potatoes, unexpectedly enhancing the light sweetness of the yams underneath.
 Somehow, it works.
 And after you encounter it as a dessert-obsessed kid, you make sure it's on the table every Thanksgiving well into adulthood.

 But it didn't take long for Walker to become a convert: "I took a tentative bite and threw off my precautions.
-It was amazing—a sweet potato casserole.
-I took a napkin and wrote that one down."
+It was amazing."

 Because a massive turkey was not ridiculous enough, we Americans found a new, far more gluttonous way to celebrate Thanksgiving: a duck, stuffed inside a chicken, stuffed inside a turkey, AKA the turducken, for those who are unfamiliar.